 As Memphis substance use treatment providers, we know that opioid use has been a major problem throughout the United States for the last several years, and Memphis is no exception.
 The city has struggled like many other major metropolitan areas and is taking steps to combat the issue.

 The Memphis Opioid Epidemic

+For decades opioid use in Memphis has been a problem, but unfortunately, it has only gotten worse in more recent years.
+Shelby County, home to the city of Memphis, saw 854 opioid-related emergency room visits in 2018 alone and 720 opioid-related deaths between 2014 and 2018.1 In 2019, these numbers only got worse.
+The number of emergency room visits related to opioids in Memphis increased by 39% from 2018 to 2019.2 Even more alarming, the number of opioid-related overdoses in Shelby County increased by 61% from 2018 to 2019.
 With the opioid epidemic in Memphis already on the rise, the coronavirus pandemic did not help matters.
-Because of the mental angst and the added stressors of the COVID-19 pandemic, opioid abuse and overdoses spiked across the country.
+Because of the mental angst and the added stressors of the COVID-19 pandemic, opioid use and overdoses spiked across the country.
 From April 27, 2020, to May 30, 2020, Shelby County saw 482 suspected drug overdoses.
 90.5% of these took place in Memphis and while exact numbers are unknown for 2020, in 2019 opioids were connected to 76% of drug overdose deaths in the county.3,4 As life get back to normal, the city will face a long road ahead to make a positive stride against the opioid epidemic.

-Combating Addiction & Opioid Abuse in Memphis
+Combating Addiction & Opioid Use in Memphis